-It's quite easy to get swept up by Meltdown and Spectre, news of which broke last week and reached a boiling point as we were compiling our Friday Notebook.
+It's quite easy to get swept up by Meltdown and Spectre, news which broke last week and reached a boiling point as we were compiling our Friday Notebook.
 Though these vulnerabilities are real, and remediating them will be a challenge, the impact on performance has yet to be fully assessed or felt.
-Certain areas of IT will be affected more than others, so it's important to narrow down your thought process when it comes to how you'll handle this.
+Certain areas IT will be affected more than others, so it's important to narrow down your thought process when it comes to how you'll handle this.

 In other words: stay in your lane.

-That's tough to do, because at every turn you find more information about how big of a deal this could be.
+That's tough to do, because at every turn you find more information about how big a deal this could be.
 We've all heard that the vulnerabilities affect Intel, AMD, and even ARM processors, and when you look around your office (or house), it's not hard to imagine some augmented reality view of the world that highlights everything with blinking lights as a vulnerability, including the imaginary AR glasses you're using.
 Here are a few devices that popped into my head over the weekend:

 - Xbox One

 - Thin clients

 These, of course, are in addition to all the laptops, desktops, phones, tablets, servers, and cloud platforms that affect our lives.
 The thought of patching every single thing is pretty overwhelming.